 - Be clean.
 Keep your home spotless.
 You don't want to scramble around with a vacuum after a buyer calls for a last-minute showing.

 - Be homey.
 Add little touches that speak to most people, which can help make a great first impression.
 "Bake cookies or light scented candles before a showing," says Mizes.
-"Smell plays a huge part in how buyers will perceive and remember your house.
+"Smell plays a huge part in how buyers perceive and remember your house.
 Use comforting scents to your advantage so they feel at home the moment they walk through the door."

 Step 6: Negotiate with potential buyers